-Step 5: Keep the green button floating for as long as you can and then breathe out slowly.
+Keep the green button floating for as long as you can and then breathe out slowly.
+Step 5:

 Step 6: Rest for a few seconds and repeat steps 1-5 for 3-5 breaths.
-Record your highest breath once a week in the diary provided.
+Record your highest breath daily in the diary provided.